medic/cht-docs/content/en/core/guides/android/branding.md

 {{% pageinfo %}}
 This tutorial will take you through building a CHT Android Application off the existing wrapper.

-The CHT-Android application is a thin wrapper to load the CHT Core Framework web application in a WebView.
+The CHT Android application is a thin wrapper to load the CHT Core Framework web application in a WebView.

 You will be adding a new android flavor based off the [CHT Android](https://github.com/medic/cht-android).
 {{% /pageinfo %}}